khofstadter/CS220-AU-portfolio/index.md

 ## My hobby
 When I have spare time, I usually play my computer at home.
+I am interested in video games, I used to have high ranked in many games for example, league of legens, APEX Legens, PUBG etc. I used to ride horses, if you know a bit about equestrain then dreessage is what I focused on.
+Equestrain is a good sport that you can interact with horses, you could exactly feel your horse's feeling and mood by the action between you and the horse.
+I also be attracted by technical devices such as computer, laptop, and smartphone.
+I have a bit experience and knowledge about these devices (but honesly just the hardware), and I like to spend some casual time to update them.
 Sometimes I go to the centre of the town, watching the crowd and feeling the culture.

 ---